 But I heard him exclaim as he drove out of sight, “Happy Christmas to all and to all a good night!”

-Note: With apologies to Clement C. Moore and my best wishes for a Merry Christmas and a Happy New Year to all.
+Note: With apologies to Clement C. Moore.
+I offer my best wishes for a Merry Christmas and a Happy New Year to all.